-&lt;sup>4Select from the Natural Sciences section of the Core Curriculum Course List.
+^{}Select from the Natural Sciences section of the Core Curriculum Course List.

-&lt;sup>5Select an English Literature course from the Humanities section of the Core Curriculum Course List.
+5Select an English Literature course from the Humanities section of the Core Curriculum Course List.

-&lt;sup>6Select a Speech (SPCH) course from the Communications section of the Core Curriculum Course List.
+6Select a Speech (SPCH) course from the Communications section of the Core Curriculum Course List.

-&lt;sup>7Select a Modern or Classical Language for the AA degree or an English Literature course from the Humanities section of the Core Curriculum Course List for the AS degree.
+^{&#}x27;Select a Modern or Classical Language for the AA degree or an English Literature course from the Humanities section of the Core Curriculum Course

+List for the AS degree.

-&lt;sup>8Select from COMM 1318, 2301, 2305, 2316, 2327, 2330, 2332, or 2339.
+^{}Select from COMM 1318, 2301, 2305, 2316, 2327, 2330, 2332, or 2339.
+Select from the Fitness and Wellness section of the Core Curriculum Course List.

-&lt;sup>9Select from the Fitness and Wellness section of the Core Curriculum Course List.
+Select from the Fitness and wenness section of the Core Curriculum Course List.